 - ¼ c. avocado or olive oil mayonnaise

 - 3 T. finely chopped red onion

 - 8 pieces of whole wheat bread, toasted

 - If using uncooked chicken, place chicken in a medium saucepan and add water to cover by 1 inch.
 Bring to a boil.
 Cover, reduce heat to low and simmer gently until no longer pink in the middle, 10 to 15 minutes.
 Transfer to a clean cutting board; shred or cut into bite-size pieces when cool enough to handle.

 - Combine pesto, mayonnaise and onion in a medium bowl.
 Add the chicken and mix to coat.

 - Toast the bread.
-Spread toasted bread with mayo or butter (if desired).
+Spread toasted bread with mayo (if desired).
 Top one slice of toast with approximately 1/4 the amount of chicken salad.
 Top with spinach and tomatoes and the other slice of toast.
 Cut in half.
 Serve immediately.